Be sure to take your medicine

 Many medicines are based on natural things, but nowadays most medicines are made in laboratories.
 This is so that every bit of one type of medicine will always be the same.

 Once a medicine has been made, it is tested in many different ways until finally it is known to be safe enough to use for humans.

 Being 'natural' does not always mean it is safe.

 - Antibiotics are chemicals which help your body's immune system to get rid of harmful bacteria which have gotten into your body.
 Your immune system, which includes white blood cells and lymph nodes, is your body's defence, which works all the time to fight off disease.
 See 'The immune system'.

 - Pain relievers are medicines that can stop pain, like headaches, sore ears, and pains in muscles or bones.
 Paracetamol is a pain reliever which is often given to kids when something hurts.

-- Anti-histamines (say anti-hiss-ta-meens) are medicines that will help if you have an allergy to something, like hives or hay fever.
+- Anti-histamines (say anti-hiss-ta-meens) are medicines that will help if you have an allergy to something that causes hives, hay fever or breathing problems.

 - Some people, like those who have diabetes (say dye-a-beet-eez) may need injections every day to help them live their lives.